NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 > \end{equation}

 ## Example Files and Transition Changes
-Two example files using the SP will be developed to showcase of to correctly set up a model to use the SP using both standard and PIU air terminals.
+Two example files using the SP are developed to showcase of to correctly set up a model to use the SP using both standard and PIU air terminals.
+More details are presented above.
 Review of the original NFP prompted a request to change the existing `VentilationRateProcedure` field value to `Standard62.1SimplifiedProcedure`.
 This change requires a transition rule.

 # References